UB-Mannheim/PalMA/INSTALL.md

 Apache
 ------

-The PHP5 default configuration for the Apache2 webserver permits file uploads up to 2 MB.
+The PHP default configuration for the Apache2 webserver permits file uploads up to 2 MB.
 This limit is too low for typical documents (images, office documents, pdf).
 Change the setting `upload_max_filesize` in `/etc/php5/apache2/php.ini`.
 10 MB is a good value.
 There is another limit